 Antenna solutions is an established technical field with low intellectual property and technological barriers to entry.
 Antenna competition exists globally for all areas of our business and product lines.
 The markets in which we compete are rapidly evolving and intensely competitive, and we expect competition to increase in the future from established competitors and new market entrants.
 The markets are influenced by, among others, brand awareness and reputation, price, strength and scale of sales and marketing efforts, professional services and customer support, product features, reliability and performance, scalability of products, and breadth of product offerings.
-Due to the proprietary nature of some of our products, competition occurs primarily at the design stage.
-As a result, a design win by our competitors or by us typically limits further competition regarding that design.
+Due to the proprietary nature of some of our products, competition regarding that design.
 This competition could result in increased pricing pressure, reduced profit margins, increased sales and marketing expenses and failure to increase, or the loss of, market share, any of which would likely seriously harm our business, operating results or financial condition.
 In addition, some of our ODM, OEM and carrier and retail-focused end-customers that drive the use of our antenna solutions have and, in the future, may build internal antenna design teams that compete with our products.
 From a cost and control perspective, our products generally cost more than our competitors' products.
 If our ability to design antenna solutions is deemed to be on par or of lesser value than competing solutions, we could lose our customers and prospects.